liferay/liferay-docs/devGuide/en/chapters/06-ext-plugins.markdown

 -   Review the changes to the JSPs and merge your changes into the JSPs     of the new Liferay version.

--   When using Service Builder you will need to run     `ant build-service` again.
+-   When using Service Builder you'll need to run `ant build-service` again.
 It's also recommended to consider moving this code to a portlet plugin, because it is now as powerful and allows for greater modularity and maintainability.

 -   If you've implemented portlets in Ext, migrate them to portlet     plugins, as this capability is deprecated and is not guaranteed to     be available in future releases.

 ## Conclusions

 Ext plugins are a very powerful way of extending Liferay.
-There are no limits in what can be customized using them and for that reason they have to be used carefully.
+There are no limits to what you can use them to customize.
+For this reason, you should use them carefully.
 If you find yourself using an Ext plugin, verify if all or part of the desired functionality can be implemented through portlets, hooks or web plugins instead.

-If you really need to use an Ext plugin make it as small as possible and make sure you follow the instructions in this guide carefully to avoid issues.
+If you do need to use an Ext plugin, make it as small as possible and make sure you follow the instructions in this guide carefully to avoid issues.